onefoursix/deploying-registered-sdc-on-k8s-without-control-agent/README.md

 - Only one instance of SDC per deployment is supported, in order to associate the SDC with its auth token.
 If multiple instances of SDC are needed, one can use multiple manual deployments of one instance each, or one can create a deployment with multiple instances using Control Agent.

 - HPA's are not supported.
-If an HPA is needed, use Control Agent
+If an HPA is needed, use Control Agent.

 ### Configure the Example